EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 ### Large Structural Parts
 For the larger structural pieces (such as the sides and bottom of the frame) we used a LULZBOT TAZ 5 for its print capacity ( 298mm x 275mm x 250mm).
 For materials we used the IC3D ABS filament.

+**Pro tip**: Since the LULZBOT has no enclosure it is not ideal for printing ABS.
+To remedy this we applied a layer of Elmer's glue to the print bed before each print.
+Additionally, you could build an enclosure from cardboard.
+This contains the heat and prevents contamination.

 | LULZBOT TAZ 5 | IC3D ABS Filament |
 | --- | --- |
 | ![image](https://user-images.githubusercontent.com/84528674/119169794-6b84e480-ba30-11eb-9729-315759b24588.png) | ![image](https://user-images.githubusercontent.com/84528674/119169833-78093d00-ba30-11eb-89da-5c87a33aa44b.png) |